Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Instead of worrying about what you cannot control, shift your energy to what you can create."
+> "You already have every characteristic necessary for success if you recognize, claim, develop and use them."
-> — **Roy T. Bennett**
+> — **Zig Ziglar**

 ---